Jantalus/tesis/TracerPIN_modified/README.md

 #### Write outside of function and other thread *(Ex 6)*

-In this case the option `-td 1` would come handy to distinguish which thread is writing the memory region.
+In this case the option `-td 1` would come in handy to distinguish which thread is writing the memory region.

 ```cpp
 void indirection(int* myArrPointer, int size) {